scribe-org/Scribe-Android/README.md

 # App Setup [`⇧`](#contents)

 ### Codebase Overview

 The Scribe-Android codebase consists of two separate applications

-- Keyboard Application — the actual Scribe language keyboard (IME)
+- Keyboard Application — the Scribe Language Keyboards application (IME)

-- Conjugate Application — a application for verb conjugations.
+- Conjugate Application — the Scribe verb conjugations application

 Each application is built and run independently using Android Studio build variants.

-To select a built variant
+To select a built variant:

 1. Open the project in Android Studio
-2. Navigate to Build → Select Build Variant
+2. Navigate to `Build` → `Select Build Variant...`
 3. Choose the required variant:

-  * **KeyboardDebug** — Scribe keyboard application (IME)
-  * **ConjugateDebug** — Scribe Conjugate application
+- **`keyboardDebug`** → Scribe Language Keyboards app (IME)
+- **`conjugateDebug`** → Scribe Conjugate verb conjugation app

 > [!NOTE]
 > Currently Scribe-Android does not work as a floating keyboard.

-The Default variant would be `keyboardDebug`

-Users access Scribe language keyboards through the following:
+The default variant build variant is `keyboardDebug`.
+When running this variant, users access Scribe language keyboards through the following:

 - Open the app and press **`Enable Keyboard`**
     - Or: Settings -> System -> Languages & input -> On-screen keyboard -> Manage on-screen keyboards
 - Choose from the available Scribe language keyboards
 - When typing press 🌐 or the keyboard button to select keyboards

 <a id="supported-languages"></a>